llaske/sugarizer-apkbuilder/README.md

 Finally, launch the usual docker command.

 ### Change activity set
 You could customize the set of activities provided with Sugarizer to optimize size of the final APK file.
-Let's suppose for example that you want to remove the Abecedarium and the TurtleBlocksJS.
+Let's suppose for example that you want to remove the Abecedarium and the TurtleBlocksJS activities.

 To do that, you could use the `exclude-activities` parameter.
-The value following this paremeter is the list of activity names to exclude, separated by commas without spaces.
+The value following this parameter is the list of activity names to exclude, separated by commas without spaces.

 So to exclude Abecedarium and TurtleBlockJS activities, launch the docker command: